 The court may order the parent receiving child support to execute a waiver of the dependency exemption if the other parent is current in support payments.
 See Florida Statute §61.30(11)(a)(8).
-In fact, in entering a final judgment awarding dependency tax exemption, Courts must require that exemption be conditioned upon payor being current in his or her support obligations.
+The right to claim this exemption is contingent upon the payor being current in child support obligations.
 See Abramovic v.
 Abramovic, 188 So.3d 61 (Fla.
 4th DCA 2016) The court may also consider the impact of the dependency exemption in adjusting child support awarded under the guidelines.
 See Florida Statute §61.30(11)(a)(8).

 Template for No Attorney-Client Relationship or Legal Advice: